Cloud IBR Expands Disaster Recovery for MSPs — Scalable, on-demand recovery without idle infrastructure

 For example, while a backup may store all customer information as a CSV file, it would not include the tools or processes to send DRIP emails, flag leads, or assign tasks.
 Restoring the system requires re-importing the data manually, leaving operations down until fully restored.

-What is Disaster Recovery
+What is Disaster Recovery as a Service (DRaaS)

 Disaster recovery goes beyond data preservation.
 It is a complete strategy for recovery in which in the event of an outage, the full system can be restored and business can continue.
 DR involves processes, planning, testing, setting recovery objectives, and having infrastructure in place to failover and failback.